Control: Time Limit Policies

 Application Servers

-Warning: Be careful when setting Remote Desktop Session Host time limits in Windows Group Policies or in individual servers’ registry settings on Application Servers.
+Warning: With Application Servers, be careful when setting Windows Remote Desktop Session Host time limits in Windows Group Policies or in individual servers’ registry settings on Application Servers.
 They can prevent user sessions from reconnecting.
-This does not apply to Workspot Desktops.

-If you set specific Remote Desktop Session Time Limits on your Workspot Application Servers, they can interfere with Workspot.
+If you set specific Windows Remote Desktop Session Time Limits on your Workspot Application Servers, they can interfere with Workspot’s Time Limits Policies and power management.

 In the Group Policy Editor, these are two of the “Remote Desktop Services > Remote Desktop Session Host > Session Time Limits” settings: